 - good communicators

-- mature, responsible and sympathetic
+- mature, responsible and concerned for others

 - able to relate to people from a range of cultures and backgrounds